mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When I attended Microconf in 2023, I met Chris Guthrie, who's an advisor at Quiet Light Brokerage.
 He immediately came across as laid back, low-pressure, and founder focused.
 He was a former founder himself, and he talked about finding the best deal for the founder, not necessarily the quickest payout.

 I appreciated about working with Quiet Light because our incentives were aligned throughout the process.
 Quiet Light is incentivized to find me a large payout because their commissions is percentage-based.
 They also need deal flow, so they have care about ensuring the seller is satisfied with the overall sales experience, not just the final price.
-The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light has to maintain a positive reputation.
+The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light natural pressure to maintain a positive reputation.

 In discussions about the sale, some people balked at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
 I still think that was a fair commission, as they found me a buyer that I couldn't have found one my own.